TechnicalPursuit/TIBET/README.md

 The entire TIBET platform, from our tag set to our IDE, has been engineered to eliminate reload cycles.
 With TIBET you develop _live_, while your application runs.
-Changes you make to your JavaScript, HTML, and CSS are reflected instantly and persisted or rolled back at your discretion.
+Changes you make to your JavaScript, HTML, and CSS are reflected instantly and can then be persisted or rolled back at your discretion.

+### TIBET 5.0 is server-agnostic.
+TIBET 5.0 is server-agnostic to the point of being able to run without a server of any kind.
+With TIBET you can use any REST server technology you desire including no server at all.
+You can also build full-stack with TIBET via an optional Node.js-based TIBET server which allows properly modularized code to be load-balanced between client and server.

 # Installation